patshaughnessy/patshaughnessy.github.io/posts/2017-01-20-pointers-in-c-and-x86-assembly-language.markdown

 <img src="http://patshaughnessy.net/assets/2017/1/20/array1.png" width=432>

-But, in fact, any C programmers reading along might not be surprised by this:
+Any C programmers reading along might not be surprised by this:
 In C an array is really just a pointer to a block of memory and not a collection of objects or elements like it would be in Python, Ruby or some other high level language.
 A recent blog article featured on Hacker News